 Moreover, if the Declaration of Trust includes clauses and intentions regarding how the property is held, how it will be sold, and what actions are restricted, or if it transfers the legal title of the property, then it must be prepared and executed as a deed.

 These formal legal documents require precise wording and need to be signed and witnessed before being executed.
 A solicitor can ensure that the document is accurate and legally robust.

 Involving a solicitor who is able to give advice on the arrangements proposed in the Declaration of Trust can also be a prudent move, and one that could potentially save a sum many times that of the legal fees.
 For example, a solicitor can advise whether the Declaration of Trust will infringe on the rights of any lender with a stake in the property and can contact the lender for their consent if required.

 How much does a Declaration of Trust cost?

 Solicitors’ fees vary depending on a variety of factors including the location of the firm and the experience of the specific solicitor.
-On average, a Declaration of Trust will cost anywhere between £350 and £1,000 depending on the firm, as well as the complexity of the document, the number of clauses it incorporates, and any additional consultations required during the drafting process.
+The fee for a Declaration of Trust will be from £600 plus VAT and will depend on the complexity of the document, the number of clauses it incorporates and any additional consultations required during the drafting process.
 Following an initial meeting the fixed fee will be confirmed.

 How Elite Law Solicitors can help